 Millard Erickson’s Christian Theology: A Few Comments on Chapter 21

-Millard Erickson recently updated his famous systematic theology.
-Christian Theology was first published in 1983 with a second edition in 1998.
-August 2013 saw the release of the third edition that is full of updates.
-This post is not anywhere near a full analysis but, rather, looks at one chapter.
+the release of the third edition that is full of updates.
+This post is not anywhere near a full

 1. When discussing what he calls “fiat creationism” he has a footnote on page 444 referencing the work of Walter Lammerts: Why Not Creation?
 (Nutley, NJ: Presbyterian & Reformed, 1970) and Scientific Studies in Special Creation (Nutley, NJ: Presbyterian & Reformed, 1971).
 The past forty years have seen a number of new developments in the defense of young earth creationism.
 The failure to note any of these works is a big oversight.